hashmode/CakePHP-Stripe-Component-Full/README.md

 CakePHP-Stripe-Component-Full
 =============================

-Cakephp component for stripe payments - contains all the methods described in Stripe PHP API.
+Cakephp component for stripe payments - contains all the methods described in Stripe API.
 Cake version 2x.
 Was created with Stripe API version 1.15.0(latest at the moment).

 ## Installation